 While watering your plants is a vital part of plant health, so is sunlight.
 Weinberg sophomore Maxine Van der Donk says that it is tough to find sufficient sunlight in a dorm.

-Having a busy schedule can make it hard to remember to water your plants, but now you know of some apps like Google Calendar and Planta that can remind us to water our plants.
+Having a busy schedule can make it hard to water your plants, but now you know of some apps like Google Calendar and Planta that can remind us to water our plants.
 We can check that obstacle off the list!

 (Nat sound: cheer sound)